 Passive Safety vs Active Safety

-Many modern wings are deceptively easy to handle under the normal conditions therefore instill a sense of confidence in pilots before they’ve truly developed competence.
-Comfortable wings have a stronger self-pitch stable profile (reflex) are easier to fly.
-For example on some highly pitch stable wings, a 10-20% applied brake changes the wing profile to what is outside the certification range, and some wings can violently shoot forward and even go below you, collapse hugely with very little feedback.Less self-pitch stable wings require your active inputs constantly, keeping you constantly on the alert, forcing you to be aware of the quality of the air around you.
-This can be terrifying for many pilots, and energizing to a few pilots.
+Less self-pitch stable wings require your active inputs constantly, keeping you constantly on the alert, forcing you to be aware of the quality of the air around you.
+This can be terrifying for many pilots and energizing to a few pilots.
 For my temperament, I think a wing that warns me is safer than a wing that gives you over-confidence then collapses without warning.

-In real emergencies, I can tell you from experience that the front reserve or rogallo style is much more versatile and fast opening.
-However the disturbing trend is that manufacturers sell harnesses that have reserves under the seat and students don’t know that the front is easier to deploy.
-Most schools don’t recommend front nor steerable reserves from the beginning.
-I believe, at worst, the steerable will open faster, and go straight down like a normal reserve.
-You have to grab the handles and the reserve risers to make it steer or it sinks like a regular reserve.
+Fortunately, one can speed it up significantly by learning basic safety skills before stepping up to a high-performance XC wing.
+It would be to practice basic acro.
+I would have a minimum of a sit-up harness with a protector, 2 reserves (e.g., 1 steerable front, 1 inside the harness), and plenty of altitude over the surface, even for wingovers.
+Don’t get over-confident and take baby steps.
+In real emergencies, I can tell you from experience that the front reserve or Rogallo style (Beamer) is much more versatile and fast-opening.
+However, the disturbing trend is that manufacturers sell harnesses that have reserves under the seat, and students don’t know that the front is far easier to deploy.
+Yet, most schools don’t recommend front nor steerable reserves for their students.
+I believe, at worst, the steerable will open faster and go straight down like a normal reserve.
+If you don’t grab the handles and the reserve risers to make it steer, it sinks like a regular reserve.

-Pushing your own Boundaries so you can Learn to Control your Emotions
+Pushing Your Own Boundaries so You Can Learn to Control Your Emotions

 "You must be the teacher and the pupil; you have to learn from yourself, not from an authority that tells you what to do, what to think.
 There is no guide, no teacher, no authority.
 There is only you—your relationship with others and with the world—there is nothing else."